4pers0n/OpenGL/README.md

 # Features
+ - Fully organized code with great abstraction and capsulation.

  - An OpenGL playground that is integrated with ImGui.
 Can be used to experience with basic functionalities of OpenGL such as textures, blending, depth testing, and MVP matrices.

- - Orthographic and perspective projection in 3D
+ - Orthographic and perspective projection in 3D.

  ![Render output1](Render%20output1.png)
  ![Render output2](Render%20output2.png)